Codeception/codeception.github.com/_posts/2013-02-28-codeception-1-5-5-roadmap.markdown

 * Make a PageObject pattern first-class citizen in Codeception.
 Add generators and guides to use PageObjects (for acceptance tests).
 * Multiple sessions for tests execution ([see discission on GitHub](https://github.com/Codeception/Codeception/issues/154))
 * **Silex**, **Laravel 4**, **Zend Framework 2**, **Drupal 8**, **Phalcon** integrations.
 The key problem here: we can't do this on our own.
 We need a real users of these frameworks, to create integration and test it on their projects.
 We have reworked [functional testing guide](http://codeception.com/docs/05-FunctionalTests) to help you with this.
 Also use GitHub or personal contacts if you want to make a module.
 * **Scenario Unit Tests to be rethinked**.
 We have 2 options here: dump scenario driven unit tests (or mark them as deprecated) or rework them.
 Actually we need your real opinion.
 [Here is an example of what new Cests may look like](https://gist.github.com/DavertMik/5042537).
 They will dramatically improve the way you work with mocks and stubs in PHP.
 But will you use it?
-Please, let us know your opinion.
+Please, let us know what you think.

 To summarize: we'd appreciate contributions, feedbacks and ideas for next releases.